AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module17/ex4.md

 Go to [https://flow.microsoft.com](https://flow.microsoft.com).
 Sign in with the Microsoft account you created in exercise 1.

-You'll be redirected to the Microsoft Power Automate homescreen.
+You'll be redirected to the Microsoft Power Automate home screen.

 ![Automate](./images/automate0-01.png)